Dr Helen G Papaconstantinou and Partners Law Firm

 For the most effective patent protection, adopting a prevention strategy by establishing an efficient watching system is key.
 This can be achieved by filing a general request with the local customs authorities, which will notify the rights holder or its representative on interception of suspected infringing goods.

-Q: Are validity and infringement dealt with together, or does your country have a bifurcated system?
+Q: Are validity and infringement dealt with together in proceedings?

 Q: To what extent is pre-trial discovery permitted?